 Competition Double Under Ropes: The goal in competitions is to do the most amount of double unders in a specified time.

-- Rope is very short.
+- The rope is very short.
 Competitors will even bend over to reduce the revolution time of the rope.

 - Lightweight and thin.
 This gives the rope more speed.